kosmasgiannis/marceditor/Readme.md

 6. Download of records from Z39.50 enabled catalogs
 7. Easy integration with external applications
 8. Conversions from various formats such as :
-...BibTex, EndNote, RIS, ISI, PubMed, MODS, Dublin Core, ONIX, OAIMARC.
+   BibTex, EndNote, RIS, ISI, PubMed, MODS, Dublin Core, ONIX, OAIMARC.

 Copyright (C) 2012 Giannis Kosmas.
 See the file LICENSE for details.